wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

     provided that it shall be sufficient defence to any prosecution under this subsection to show that the article was patented or was the subject of an application for a patent at the time when and in the country where the words were stamped, engraved, or impressed on or otherwise applied to it.

-    (4) Every person who uses on his place of business or on any document issued by him or otherwise the words ""Patent Office"", or any other words suggesting that his place of business is or is officially connected with the Patent Office, commits an offence and shall be liable on summary conviction to a fine not exceeding 50 pounds.
+    (4) Every person who uses on his place of business or on any document issued by him or otherwise the words ""Patent Office"", or any other words suggesting that his place of business is or is officially connected with the Patent Office, commits an offence and shall be liable on conviction to a fine not exceeding $100\.

     Compare: 1921--22 No 18 s 143; Patents Act 1949 s 91 (UK)

+    Section 106(1): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 106(2): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 106(4): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 107 Protection of Royal Arms, etc

-*   The grant of a patent under this Act shall not in itself authorise the patentee to use or place on any patented article any representation specified in [sections 12 to 15][215] of the Flags, Emblems, and Names Protection Act 1981\.
+*   The grant of a patent under this Act shall not in itself authorise the patentee to use or place on any patented article any representation specified in [sections 12 to 15][217] of the Flags, Emblems, and Names Protection Act 1981\.

-    Section 107: replaced, on 1 January 1982, by [section 27(1)][216] of the Flags, Emblems, and Names Protection Act 1981 (1981 No 47).
+    Section 107: replaced, on 1 January 1982, by [section 27(1)][218] of the Flags, Emblems, and Names Protection Act 1981 (1981 No 47).

 ##### 108 Offences by companies